2024129101/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMED SOLAHUDDIN BIN JOHARI/README.md

 The performance testing results show that the OpenLibrary API was able to handle normal traffic during the Load Test without recording any failed requests.
 However, the response time was still considered high, resulting in a low APDEX score.

 During the Stress Test and Spike Test, the system performance became unstable when handling heavier traffic conditions.
-A large number of requests failed due to the “429 Too Many Requests” error, which indicates that the server implemented rate limiting when too many requests were received.
+A large number of requests failed due to the "429 Too Many Requests" error, which indicates that the server implemented rate limiting when too many requests were received.

 The graphs also show that the response time increased when the number of users increased.
 This indicates that the API performance decreases under higher traffic conditions.